emqx/emqx-docs/en_US/access-control/authn/jwt.md

 2. If configured as `public-key`, indicating that JWT uses the private key to generate the signature, and needs to use the public key to verify the signature (supports RS256, RS384, RS512, ES256, ES384 and ES512 algorithms), we also need to configure:
    - `Public Key`: specifying the public key in PEM format used to verify the signature

 **Payload**: Specify additional claims checks that the user wants to perform.
 Users can define multiple key-value pairs with the **Claim** and **Expacted Value** fields, where the key is used to find the corresponding claim in the JWT, so it needs to have the same name as the JWT claim to be checked, and the value is used to compare with the actual value of the claim.
-Currently the placeholders supported are `${clientid}` and `${username}`,
+Currently the placeholders supported are `${clientid}` and `${username}`.

 EMQX also supports periodically obtaining the latest JWKS from the JWKS endpoint, which is essentially a set of public keys that will be used to verify any JWT issued by the authorization server and signed using the RSA or ECDSA algorithm.
 If we want to use this feature, we first need to switch to the **JWKS** configuration page.